-The Vision for St Catherine's
+The Vision for Music at St Catherine's

 At St Catherine's, through the Music curriculum, we inspire children to exercise their imagination and creativity whilst learning and growing.
 Children appreciate and enjoy the diversity of music working collaboratively, taking risks and reflecting from experiences of failure as well as success to believe in themselves and reach their potential.